LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/results.md

 metrics: Variation of Information (VoI) and Expected Run-Length (ERL).
 We also propose a new metric, which we call the Min-Cut Metric (MCM).

-**Variation of Information (VoI)<dt-cite key="meila_comparing_2007"></dt-cite>** - An established metric which measures the amount of over-segmentation (false splits) and under-segmentation (false merges) between a proposed segmentation and ground truth.
+**Variation of Information (VoI)<dt-cite key="meila_comparing_2007"></dt-cite>**
+- An established metric which measures the amount of over-segmentation (false splits) and under-segmentation (false merges) between a proposed segmentation and ground truth.
 Taken together, they constitute the VoI Sum.
-The goal is to minimize the VoI; a perfect score would be zero, meaning a segmentation differs as little as possible from the ground truth.
+The goal is to **minimize** the VoI; a perfect score would be zero, meaning a segmentation differs as little as possible from the ground truth.

 **Expected Run Length (ERL)<dt-cite key="januszewski_high-precision_2018"></dt-cite>** - A relatively new metric which measures the expected length of an error-free path along neurons in a volume.
 It is an appealing metric to both engineers and neuroscientists since it relates segmentation errors to neuron cable length.
+The goal is to **maximize** the ERL; we want to have as much error free cable length as possible.

 **Min-Cut Metric (MCM)** - We propose a new metric designed to emulate a human annotator splitting and merging objects in a segmentation.
 Specifically, it gives an approximation of how many clicks are needed to get from a reconstruction to the correct ground truth (assuming ground truth in the form of skeletons is available).
+The goal is to **minimize** the MCM; the fewer splits and merges required to fix a segmentation, the better.

-In a simple case we have two ground truth skeletons contained inside a falsely merged segment (1).
+In a simple case
+we have two ground truth skeletons contained inside a falsely merged segment (1).
 We perform a min-cut (2), and separate the falsely merged segment into two segments (3).